coracle-social/coracle/README.md

 - [x] Wait for profile info on login, navigate to network by default
 - [x] Fix mention selection, inheritance, and inclusion in notes
 - [x] Parse links without http at the beginning
+- [x] Clean up back button in combination with modals

 ## 0.2.9